AVA — Avista Corporation

 2. Strategic Updates and Business Highlights

-- RFP and Regulatory Activity: Progress on a four-year rate plan filed with the Washington Utilities and Transportation Commission, addressing grid modernization, clean energy compliance, and infrastructure investments.
+- Regulatory Initiatives: Filed a four-year rate plan with the Washington Utilities and Transportation Commission, aiming for stability in cost recovery and shareholder returns.

-- New Projects: Selected projects from the RFP include upgrades to natural gas turbines (adding 14 MW capacity), a 100 MW battery energy storage system, and a 200 MW wind power purchase agreement.
+- Project Announcements: Selected projects from the RFP include upgrades to natural gas turbines, a 100-megawatt battery storage system, and a 200-megawatt wind power purchase agreement.

-- Energy Assistance Programs: Expanded reach for energy assistance programs, now helping four times as many customers in need over the last two years.
+- Energy Assistance Programs: Expanded programs to assist customers in need, reaching four times as many households over the past two years.

 3. Forward Guidance and Outlook